matthew-william-lock/ros_trilux/readme.md

 | Topic | Type | Description |
 | --- | --- | --- |
 | `core/trilux/measurement` | `ros_trilux_msgs::Measurement` | Measurements from the TriLux |

+## Examples

+Some examples of how to interact with the driver are provided in the `src/examples` directory and include:
+- `single_shot.cpp`: Single-shot measurement example